 Approximately 400,000 coronary bypass and other open heart surgeries are performed in the United States annually, and approximately 18,000 aneurysm surgeries and 4,000 arterio-venous malformation surgeries were performed in the United States during 1989.
 Those procedures often require the use of cardio-pulmonary bypass equipment to do the work of the heart and lungs during the surgery.
 During open heart surgery and surgical procedures for the treatment of certain cardiovascular conditions such as large aneurysms, cardiovascular abnormalities and damaged blood vessels in the brain, surgeons must temporarily interrupt the flow of blood through the body.
 Interruption of blood flow can be maintained only for short periods of time at normal body temperatures because many critical organs, particularly the brain, are quickly damaged by the resultant loss of oxygen.
-As a result, certain surgical procedures are performed at low temperatures because lower body temperature helps to minimize the chance of damage to the patient's needs during surgery for oxygen and nutrients which normally flow through the blood.
+As a result, certain surgical procedures are performed at low temperatures because lower body temperature helps to minimize the chance of damage to the patient's organs by reducing the patient's metabolic rate, thereby decreasing the patient's needs during surgery for oxygen and nutrients which normally flow through the blood.